Congratulations on your acceptance to Lindenwood University!

 The visa interview is your opportunity to tell the consular officer about your plans while in the United States and what you will do when you have completed your studies.
 You should be prepared to show the following:

-- You have received acceptance to Lindenwood University.
-Your Form I-20 verifies this.
+- Your acceptance to Lindenwood University.
+The Form I-20 verifies this.

-- You have the financial ability to pay for school costs plus living expenses (the amount shown on Form I-20).
-You may want to bring copies of financial documents you provided to the Lindenwood University.
+- Your financial ability to pay for school and living expenses (the amount shown on Form I-20).
+You should bring original copies of the financial documents you provided to the Lindenwood University.
 These documents are evidence of the preparations you have made to finance your stay (e.g., bank statements).

 - You are prepared for the academic program in which you plan to enroll.
 You may want to bring copies of any standardized test scores, academic transcripts, diplomas or certificates from previous study you provided as part of your application to the school where you want to enroll.